 PAS 170-1 provides guidelines around the most effective ways of testing the performance of single bollards when hit by vehicles driving at low speeds.

-Created for manufacturers of bollards and other distributors, PAS 170-1 is still useful to understand how bollards are affected when impacted in public car parks, such such as supermarket car parks.
+Created for manufacturers of bollards and other distributors, PAS 170-1 is still useful to understand how bollards are affected when impacted in public parking lots, such such as supermarket parking lots.

 Understanding the various safety standards and regulations around the use of bollards can be a good way to identify the level of protection you need.
 At A-SAFE, our polymer bollards are compliant with PAS 13 and our impact ratings provide an accurate reflection of the forces they can withstand.
 Contact us to find out more about PAS 13.